Mike Giardello

-Alphonso Michael "Mike" Giardello Jr. is a fictional character from the television drama Homicide: Life on the Street.
+Alphonso Michael Giardello Jr. is a fictional character from the television drama Homicide: Life on the Street.
 The character was played by Giancarlo Esposito.

 Biography

 Mike Giardello is an FBI agent who is the estranged son of Baltimore Police Lieutenant Al Giardello.
 He comes to Baltimore from Arizona when a family relative is killed to assist the BPD in their investigations.
 He applies for and gets a job as a liaison to the Homicide unit.
-Although his FBI resources often help the unit's cases, he and his father often clash over media leaks and a case where Mike gives case information to an FBI supervisor and it leads to the death of a key witness in a politically charged murder case.
-Mike is stunned when the FBI allows a mobster in Witness Protection who has murdered a Baltimore resident to take a lenient plea deal because he's needed for a major Mafia trial in Philadelphia, and later resigns from the Bureau.
-He was earlier left devastated when he was enlisted as a hostage negotiator when a deranged father was holding his son and daughter hostage, and the father ended up killing his son before committing suicide (though this episode aired after the one where he resigns from the FBI).
+Although his FBI resources often help the unit's cases, he and his father often clash over media leaks; in one case, Mike's decision to give case information to his FBI superiors leads to the death of a key witness in a politically charged murder investigation.
+Later, he is called in to engage in hostage negotiations with a man who is holding his son and daughter at gunpoint; the man ultimately kills the boy and then himself, leaving Mike devastated.
+He quits the FBI in disgust after his inquiries into the death of a Baltimore resident result in the killer – a mobster in Witness Protection – being offered a lenient plea deal because he is needed to testify at a major trial.
 In the series finale he talks of returning to the Baltimore streets, and the 2000 TV movie reveals that he has joined the BPD as a patrolman in hopes of earning a detective's shield.